WarlockAlan/WarlockAlan.github.io/source/_posts/Principles of Economics(chapter6).md

 ### Definitions

-1.Price ceiling-- a legal maximum on the price at which a good can be sold
+1. Price ceiling-- a legal maximum on the price at which a good can be sold

-2.Price floor-- a legal minimum on the price at which a good can be sold
+2. Price floor-- a legal minimum on the price at which a good can be sold

-3.Tax incidence-- the manner in which the burden of a tax is shared among participants in a market
+3. Tax incidence-- the manner in which the burden of a tax is shared among participants in a market

 ### Review